 Introduction

 The WMO Event Types List contains a standard list of event types that can be potentially associated with hazardous events.
 The list is intended to be a living list that can be amended through the appropriate WMO governance mechanism with inputs from WMO Members, WMO regional associations as well as collaborating institutions having a mandate on other hazards.
 The events list will facilitate the standardization of event terminology across various domains of applications.
 Event definitions can be referred to in the WMO relevant technical regulations.
 A catalogue of these event names with their corresponding definitions will be developed and made available to Members by Q1 of 2023.
-[Hong Kong, China, Secretariat clarification]

 List of events